geekygirldawn/grimoire_scripts/README.md

 * collab_file_commits.sh: use to find all of the people who are collaborating on the same files.
 It takes output from either files_committed script as input.
 WARNING: this can generate a massive amount of data for people who have edited a lot of files or contributed to frequently edited files.
-* de-dup-email.sh: also works with output from CVSAnaly.
+* de-dup-email.py: also works with output from CVSAnaly.
 I use it on the output from both of the above scripts.
-This version only runs on Linux, use de-dup-email-mac.sh for the MacOS.